aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLT via C# or Online App" h2=".NET API for PPT to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate various file formats within their .NET, C#, ASP.NET, and VB.NET applications.
+With Aspose.Total for .NET, you can quickly and easily convert a PPT file to XLT in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPT file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write, and modify PowerPoint presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write, and manipulate Excel spreadsheets without the need for Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML to XLT.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+By using Aspose.Total for .NET, you can quickly and easily convert a PPT file to XLT in two simple steps.
+First, you can use Aspose.Slides for .NET to export the PPT file to HTML.
+Then, you can use Aspose.Cells for .NET to convert the HTML file to XLT.
+With Aspose.Total for .NET, you can easily create, convert, and manipulate various file formats within your .NET, C#, ASP.NET, and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}